frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    .. image:: reset.png

 #.
 You are back in tab "Test" (number 1).
 Select the top-most node in the tree view (number 2).
 Select all test scripts (numbers 3 and 4).
-Then press "Refresh" (number 5).
+Then press "Reset" (number 5).
 The green and red messages that were present before are gone (numbers 6 and 7).

 #.
 Press "Run" (number 1 in figure below) and "Refresh" (number 2).
 Now both tests succeed again (numbers 3 and 4).